Tag: Trinity

 However, there appear to be mosaics and frescos that predate Augustine that still have the seashell.
 Take your favorite theory and it’s fine.
 Just note that using a seashell for baptism is not mentioned in the Bible, so it is neither necessary nor forbidden.

 What isn’t up for debate is whether one should be baptized.
-The symbolism of death and resurrection.
+The symbolism of and .
 The public profession of faith.
 The commandment of Jesus.
 All are part of the Christian journey and life.

 • Dividing Teaching